willdurand/Negotiation/README.md

 Credits
 -------

-* Some parts of this library come from the
+* Some parts of this library are inspired by:

     * [Symfony](http://github.com/symfony/symfony) framework;
     * [FOSRest](http://github.com/FriendsOfSymfony/FOSRest);